Updated May 2026

 3. Install the eSIM profile while you still have reliable Wi-Fi.

-4. Set it as your data line when you land.
+5. Set the eSIM as your mobile data line when you arrive.

 Frequently Asked Questions